harbecke/HexHex/readme.md

 * scripts for
   * creating models with hyperparameters
-  * self-play to generate datasets
+  * batch-wise self-play to generate datasets
   * training and validating models
   * evaluating models against each other